Soring: Stacks

-The use of pads is controversial.
-Some criticize the band that holds the pad on, which they believe cuts into the hoof and may wear a slot into it.
+The use of stacks is controversial.
+Some criticize the band that holds the stack on, which they believe cuts into the hoof and may wear a slot into it.
 However, trainers commonly loosen the band when the horse is not being exercised, which may minimize the problem.
-Under normal conditions, if a pad is lost, it usually only affects the pad and not the base shoe, which remains intact.
-Injuries are usually very limited from "throwing" a set of pads.
-It is dangerous if a horse wearing pads pulls off a shoe, as not only will the pad come off, but the band may tear off part of the hoof wall.
-Horses wearing pads should not be turned out.
+Under normal conditions, if a stack is lost, it usually only affects the pads and not the base shoe, which remains intact.
+Injuries are usually very limited from "throwing" (accidental separation of) a set of pads.
+It is dangerous if a horse wearing stacks pulls off a shoe, as not only will the stack come off, but the band may tear off part of the hoof wall.
+Horses wearing stacks should not be turned out.